probot/octokit-plugin-config/README.md

 [![Build Status](https://github.com/probot/octokit-plugin-config/workflows/Test/badge.svg)](https://github.com/probot/octokit-plugin-config/actions?query=workflow%3ATest+branch%3Amain)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=probot/octokit-plugin-config)](https://dependabot.com/)

 By default, this plugin loads configuration from `/.github/[filename]` in the provided repository.
-If the file doesn't exist, it looks for the same file in the same owner's `.github` repository.
+If the file doesn't exist, it loads configuration from the same path in the same owner's `.github` repository.

 Configuration can be loaded from multiple files by utilizing [the `_extends` key](#extends).